Hamster Breeds – Behavioural Traits and Tips for Caring

 Housing and Care

-These tiny rodents can squeeze between bars of many wire cages, which is why you should go for an aquarium-type tank.
-A bigger tank is preferable to give room for your pet to play and exercise.
-Make sure the top is ventilated.
-Keep substrate in the cage to act as beddings.
-You should change the substrate often to prevent the build of odor and urine.
-In addition, keep a hamster wheel in the tank to give your pet a place to exercise.
+These tiny rodents can squeeze through the bars of many wire cages.
+So, you should choose a tank, like an aquarium.
+A larger tank is better.
+It gives your pet more space to play and exercise.
+Make sure the top has good airflow.
+Put bedding material in the cage.
+You should change the bedding often to stop odors and urine from building up.
+Also, put a hamster wheel in the tank.
+This gives your pet a place to exercise.

 Conclusion

-Also, make sure to give your hamster toys such as an exercise wheel and tubes to keep them busy and healthy.
+Also, give your hamster toys like an exercise wheel and tubes.
+This keeps them busy and healthy.